Pittsburgh drug trials: Aftermath

 Serving as a precursor to those listed on the Mitchell Report not being voted into the National Baseball Hall of Fame and Museum due to steroid abuse, Hall of Fame caliber players associated with the drug trials have long been thought to be effectively blackballed from the Hall without being formally banned from baseball, possibly preventing Hernandez and Parker from being inducted, though Raines would eventually be inducted in 2017.
+Parker would also eventually be inducted by the Classic Baseball Era Committee in 2024 (Class of 2025).

 In 2015, the Pittsburgh drug trials were the subject of an ESPN 30 for 30 documentary.